a-lafrance/tinyc/README.md

 ### Should Have
 - [ ] DLX backend & codegen
 - [ ] Constant propagation
+- [ ] Optimization levels
+  * Just the general idea of providing a way to opt in or out of certain advanced features
+  * Mainly useful for offering a "standard" mode which enables exactly the set of features required for CS 142B, and then other mode(s) for advanced stuff

 ### Nice to Have
 - [ ] ARM/macOS backend & codegen (with or without system `cc` dependency)